Cesspit | Cesspool Supply | Information

 ALWAYS have the cesspit checked by a wastewater engineer prior to purchasing any property which has sealed tank drainage.

 British Water sizing criteria should be used when calculating the capacity of a cesspit based on a loading of 180 litres per person per day.
-The cesspool should be of a sufficient capacity to hold 45 days worth of effluent.
-For a single dwelling 18000 litres (4000 gallons) is the minimum allowable capacity.
-This capacity is suitable for two residents only.
+The Building Regulations state that a cesspool should be of a sufficient capacity to hold 45 days worth of effluent.
+For a single dwelling 18000 litres (4000 gallons) is the minimum allowable capacity allowed and this capacity is for a single bedroomed house with two residents only.
 For every additional person, the size must be increased by 6800 litres, thus for a 4 bedroomed house, the cesspool size would be a whopping 42,200 litres, all to be emptied every 45 days and every litre paid for by you.

 High level alarms are required in order that the level in the cesspit can be monitored and to ensure that it does not overflow.
 Cesspits are a very expensive option for purchase, installation and running costs.

 Cesspits can only be emptied by a licensed waste disposal contractor.
-Never use a farmer or anyone who is not licensed as the fines for illegal emptying of a cesspool are prohibitive.
+A farmer is not allowed to empty a cesspit ,nor anyone who is not licensed, and the fines for illegal emptying of a cesspool are prohibitive.